jacastro023/Project-1-Browser-based-Game/README.md

     The game originates from the 1960s, and the objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighbouring mines in each field.
-You can use flags to select squares that you deem to be risky and you easily remmember that there might be a bomb in that square based on the numbers of neighborign mines.
+You can use flags to select squares that you deem to be risky and you can easily remember that there might be a bomb in that square based on the numbers of neighborign mines.

 ## Game Screenshots